SujalGawade399/Smart_Resume_Analyzer/README.md

 # Smart_Resume_Analyzer
-A Python project that compares skill in a resume with skill required in job description.
+A Python project that compares skill in a resume with skill needed in job description.
+This project identifies required skills ,highlighting missing skills , and calculates a resume match percentage

 ## Features
 - Itentifies skills from resume.